 Katia had mammory tumors when she arrived, and had a mastectomy to remove two teats at the time that she was spayed.
 The biopsy showed some low-grade carcinogenic cells, so she will need to be checked for mammory lumps on an ongoing basis, but she does like tummy rubs though, so that should not be hard to do.

-For more information about Bijou, please contact: Christine.
+For more information about Katia, please contact her foster mom : Lisa

-If you want to apply for this dog, click Bijou's Adoption Application which will automatically be sent to Christine, Bijou's coordinator.
+If you want to apply for this dog, click Katia's Adoption Application which will automatically be sent to Marcia, Katia's coordinator.